 Sales Assembly: Do you see any interesting future trends as it pertains to sales?

 David: The key to the future of sales is the concept of "Consultative Selling."
 The best-positioned salespeople for future sales opportunities are those who make their clients smarter when they walk out of the meeting than when they walked into that meeting.
 I embrace the concept of the "Challenger" methodology.
 However, equally as important is the relationship building aspect of sales.
 Personalizing the business is ultimately the driver of success, as it provides for greater intelligence of strategic business insights and guidance from your clients.

 Sales Assembly: What value do you currently place on relationship selling?

 David: I place an enormous amount of value on personalizing the business.
 It creates a foundation for future success as well as provides for greater intelligence than will be shared with your competitor.
 It should NEVER guarantee you business.
 However, it should allow you an advantage to build a better proposal to win the business.
-Most important, you may walk away with some personal relationships that last a life time!
+Most importantly, you may walk away with some personal relationships that last a lifetime!